WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 Use only to refer to something occurring in a period of time.
 Don't use as a synonym for *though, although, whereas, in spite of*, or *on the contrary*.

+## white box

+Don't use.
+Instead, use *open, open box, transparent, clear testing*, or a contextually relevant term.

 ## whitelist

 Don't use.
 Instead, use *allowlist, allowed*, or *approved*.